Top 10 locations with extreme meteorological conditions

 Some of the most powerful rain downpours are observed in Khasi Hills of Meghalaya.

 Since 1871 meteorological records have been collected in the beautiful Cherrapunji town, where have been registered several world records, such as maximum yearly rainfall (24,555 mm in 1974) and rainfall in one month (9,300 mm in July 1861).
-But the nearby Mawsynram village seems to get even more rain - medium annual rainfall here is 11,873 mm.
+But the nearby Mawsynram village seems to get even more rain - average annual rainfall here is 11,873 mm.

 Incredible amounts of rain make this place special, it has unique plant life and unique traditions and clothing of local Khasi people.